Jim-Kroovy/B.L.E.N.D/README.md

 **Requests:**
 - All request issues must use the request template. *(like the bugs, i need the basics presented well)*
-- Please check it's not already an issue before making it one. *(more input = better results)*
+- Please check it's not already an issue or in a task list. *(more input = better results)*
 - Nothing too ridiculous, i'm up for a challenge but there are limitations. *(i'm not doing custom Blender builds lol)*

 ## 4 - License Overview